survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 module.exports = add;
 ```

-If you run the file through Node, it should not output anything assuming the test passed.
+If you run the file through Node, it should not output anything, assuming the test passed.
 You can try to break the test.
 Doing this should yield an `AssertionError`.

-In case we write tests this way, we end up with one problem.
-The tests will be run even during production.
-There are a couple of ways around the problem:
+But if we write tests along with functions like this, we end up with a problem: the tests will be run during production as well as during development.
+There are a couple of ways around this problem:

 * Mock `assert` during production usage.
 This could be done by pushing `assert` behind another module and then consuming it from there.
 During production, a `noop` (`() => {}`) implementation could be injected although even this wouldn't be ideal.
 It would be better to eliminate the code altogether.
 * The unit tests could be pushed to another file.
 A **test runner** would then pick up the tests and run them.
 This is the standard way of handling the problem.